 About copyright law and using sample replays: If you recreate something that sounds exactly like the original version, is that legal?

 Yes, it’s perfectly legal.
 The keyword is COPYRIGHT.
 In any music, there is;

 1.)
-Copyright in the mechanical recording (the audio medium), and
+Copyright in the Sound Recording (the audio medium or "Master"), and

 2.)
-Copyright in the composition (the written lyrics/music of the song).
+Copyright in the Composition (the written lyrics/music of the song or "Publishing").